Hikvision-Codec/Caffe_DFP/README.md

 #### 2.2.4 Compilation:
 * Linux : http://caffe.berkeleyvision.org/installation.html#compilation
 * Windows: https://github.com/BVLC/caffe/tree/windows
-## 3. Sinle Thread Testing with CPU
+## 3. Testing with single thread on CPU
 For fair comparison with JEM, ensure single thread is used for OpenBLAS during testing with CPU.
 The following gives an example for Linux users
 ```
 #execute the command in a terminal before testing